|

 Learn how to make a candy train to use as an ornament, for a Birthday activity, as a gift topper, or just for fun!
 This classic craft is sure to be a hit with the young and old, alike!

-Now that my nieces have kids, I decided it was time to revisit Candy Train making to share the JOY with them!
+Now that my nieces have kids, I decided it was time to revisit candy train-making to share the joy with them!

-Candy Train Supplies
+Supplies

 This post contains affiliate links.
 When you purchase through an affiliate link, we receive a small commission at no additional cost to you.
 Disclosure.